 That makes the Fidelity Nasdaq Composite Index Fund (FNCMX) particularly interesting as a Fidelity retirement fund for anyone who wants to be more aggressive with the equity portion of their portfolio.

-FNCMX holds a little more than 2,900 Nasdaq Composite stocks—not the index’s full roster, but a representative amount accounting for the vast majority of the index’s market cap.
-As I write this, over half of the fund’s assets are invested in the technology sector, and another 30% or so is allocated to tech-related sectors.
-And while large-cap growth funds normally favor tech and tech-esque companies, Fidelity Nasdaq Composite Index is even more concentrated in those holdings than competitor funds.
+FNCMX holds around 2,500 Nasdaq Composite stocks—not the index’s full roster, but a representative amount accounting for the vast majority of the index’s market cap.
+As I write this, about half of the fund’s assets are invested in the technology sector, and another 30% or so is split between the tech-esque communications services sector and the consumer discretionary sector, which includes tech-adjacent mega-caps like Amazon (AMZN) and Tesla (TSLA).
+Large-cap growth funds normally favor tech and tech-esque companies, but Fidelity Nasdaq Composite Index is even more concentrated in those holdings than competitor funds.

-That said, while FNCMX is an aggressive fund, it’s not a trading hive.
-Turnover is actually minimal, at just 2%.
-That makes this Fidelity fund fairly tax-efficient, and thus perfectly appropriate for taxable accounts.
+That said, while FNCMX is an aggressive product, it’s not a trading hive.
+Turnover is actually minimal, at just 4%.
+That makes this Fidelity fund fairly tax-efficient, and thus perfectly appropriate for taxable accounts and tax-advantaged accounts alike.

 Want to learn more about FNCMX?
 Check out the Fidelity provider site.

-Best Fidelity Retirement Fund #4: Fidelity International Index Fund
+Best Fidelity Retirement Fund #4: Fidelity Worldwide Fund

 The United States is the world’s leading innovation hub as well as its largest economy.
 And if you are an American and your expenses are in dollars, it only makes sense to keep the bulk of your wealth in U.S. stock and bond funds.